I-TECH-UW/OpenELIS-Global-2/docs/index.md

 For more OpenELIS Information, please visit [openelisglobal.org](http://openelisglobal.org).

-This Documentation is broken down into two broad catagories, information for Software Developers (this is mostly information about how to write the code for OpenELIS, how to contribute to the code case, ETC) and Information for those deploying OpenELIS Global (this contains SOPs focused on how to deploy, installation of software, setup of a bulid server, etc)
+This Documentation is broken down into broad catagories, with links at the top, information for Software Developers (this is mostly information about how to write the code for OpenELIS, how to contribute to the code case, ETC) and Information for those deploying OpenELIS Global (this contains SOPs focused on how to deploy, installation of software, setup of a bulid server, etc)